 We believe that in order to create lasting change in the educational success of students attending San Francisco public schools we need to focus on those students with the greatest need – those who come from households without a college-going tradition who attend schools that are unable to provide them the assistance and resources they need to succeed in high school, graduate from college, and excel in their careers.
-In order to serve more of these students, we are embedded at James Denman Middle School and Everett Middle School, two of the six lowest performing SFUSD middle schools – all located in the southeastern corridor of San Francisco.
-With enough funding, we hope to add an additional school next year, and two more after that.
-Under our new model we will enroll 20–50% of all the seventh graders in each partner school.
+In order to serve more of these students, we are embedded at James Denman Middle School and Everett Middle School, both located in the southeastern corridor of San Francisco.

 We estimate that there are 2,000 sixth graders in the San Francisco Unified School District each year that could become first generation college graduates.
 By closing the achievement gap in a way that aligns with District-stated goals–such as creating a college going culture in middle school–we are SFUSD’s ideal partners.
-First Graduate is the only college access program that starts in middle school.
-And, in District high schools, we will provide college counseling to 6% of its first generation students.
+First Graduate is the only college access program that starts in middle school and stays with students through college graduation.

 By changing the expectations for low-income students and their families and making a college education attainable, we change the dynamics of families, neighborhoods, and communities.
 Together, we can make social justice a reality by ensuring that every student in San Francisco has access to high quality learning experiences so that they can succeed in college and beyond.

-We have become a partner of the Mission Beacon Center at Everett Middle School, James Denman Middle School, and with Leadership High School.
+We partner with the Mission Beacon Center at Everett Middle School, with James Denman Middle School, and with Leadership High School.
 We also work collaboratively with Aim High, Mission Graduates, ASAP, Scholar Match, Maisin Scholars, Meritus, and SEO Scholars.